Un monde nouveau

 Un monde nouveau is a 1966 French-Italian drama film directed by Vittorio De Sica.
 Most notably it featured Sean Connery as himself.
 Harry Saltzman produced the film.

 Plot

-A beautiful photographer, Christine Delaroche as Anne, has a love affair with Nino Castelnuovo as Carlo, and becomes pregnant.
+Anne (Christine Delaroche), a beautiful photographer, has a love affair with Carlo (Nino Castelnuovo), and becomes pregnant.
 Carlo wants her to have an abortion and sleeps with a wealthy woman to get money to pay for it, but Ann decides against losing her unborn child.